stat400/stat400.github.io/category/staff.md

 ### David Kim

+### David Lundquist

 ### Eddie Cardenas-Torres

 <img src="https://raw.githubusercontent.com/stat400/stat400.github.io/main/PDFs/bio_photos/eddie_cardenas_jr.png" alt="Eddie Cardenas" style="width:200px;">

 Hey guys, I’m Eddie, and I am a second-year PhD student in the Department of Statistics.
 My research areas include biostatistics and high-dimensional statistics and decision theory.
 My favorite topic in this course is Maximum Likelihood Estimators.
 I’ll study anywhere as long as I am with the homies.
 My hobbies include water polo, soccer, and American football.
 A fun fact about me is that I am from California.
-I hope you can guess what my favorite cartoon is.
 We’ll show you why you should love statistics.

 ### Jaideep Mahajan
 <img src="https://raw.githubusercontent.com/stat400/stat400.github.io/main/PDFs/bio_photos/jaideep_mahajan.jpg" alt="Jaideep Mahajan" style="width:200px;">

 I’m Jaideep, a first year PhD student in the Statistics department.
 As I am a first year student, I haven’t really decided on a research topic yet!
 My favorite topics for this course would be point estimation and confidence intervals.
 Sadly, I haven’t really been on campus yet, so I don’t have any place that I like.
 I enjoy watching anime and k-dramas.
 I spend most of my time playing Valorant and Rocket League, that is if I am not watching anime or studying.
 Feel free to message me anytime!
 Have a good semester.

-### Jim Yici Yan

 ### Siddhanth Sabharwal